 Our Story . . .

-Inside of 5 years we have accumulated over 290 laying hens who provide us with their wonderful eggs that we sell to the bakery, at the farmers market, and of course, to individual buyers who want the goodness of farm fresh eggs.
+Inside of 6+ years we have accumulated nearly 700 laying hens who provide us with their wonderful eggs that we sell to a bakery, a farmers market, a grocery store, a food hub for local restaurants, and of course, to individual customers who want the goodness of farm fresh eggs.

 We find it rewarding to grow our own food through the hens, and they are treated like the wonderful resource and creatures that they are.
 Not only do they provide us with food; they have also shown us that community rules are important for all and that getting along is in the best interest of the community.
-Not a bad way of looking at living!
+Not a bad way of looking at living, is it?!